 Does this page answer your questions about Cedar Crossings?

-In addition, this facility also received favorable nursing grades this year.
-In fact, we awarded them one of our better scores in that area, with a grade of B+.
-Nursing ratings are heavily correlated with levels of nurse staffing.
-This particular nursing home provided 0 hours of nursing care per resident per day.
-Finally, we also assessed some nursing quality-based metrics in determining our nursing grades.
-This facility performed very well in the area of avoiding major falls and pressure ulcers.
+This facility received a very good nursing grade this year as well.
+It received one of our better scores in that category with a grade of B+.
+Nursing scores are tied to quantity of nursing care available.
+This nursing home provides 0 hours of nursing care per resident per day.
+Lastly, we also assessed some nursing quality measures in determining our nursing grades.
+This nursing home performed very well when it comes to avoiding pressure ulcers and major falls.
 We consider these areas to be good indicators of the quality of nursing care.

 Long-term Care Quality

-In the last area, we awarded this facility a A+ for our long-term care score.
-This finished off a very favorable report card.
-In a long-term care environment, the facility's primary goal is to maintain residents' quality of life and keep them safe.
-After considering the amount of care provided by aids and other staff, we then looked at the nursing home's vaccination data.
-Unfortunately, we weren't able to locate this place's vaccination data.
-Clearly, this place is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-In fact, it had only 0 hospitalizations per 1,000 long-term resident days, which is a remarkably low number.
+Switching gears to the next category, this nursing home was given an extremely favorable long-term care score.
+In fact, we gave it a B+ in that category, rounding out one of our more impressive report cards.
+In a long-term care setting, the primary objective is to keep patients healthy and safe.
+This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
+In addition to considering the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
+We weren't able to find this place's vaccination data.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+It had only 0 hospitalizations per one thousand long-term resident days, which is an impressively low figure.